yukihir0/mecab-go/README.md

 - http://qiita.com/rerofumi/items/2bb1e49b20f2175ecaac

 ## Environment
-- os: mac os 10.10(yosemite)
+- os: mac osx
 - mecab: install by homebrew

 ## Install

 ```
 go get github.com/yukihir0/mecab-go
-cd cmd/mg
-go install
 ```

-## Generate mecab_gen.go
+## Generate *_gen.go

-mecab_gen.go is a generated file that is setuped cflags and ldflag for cgo.
+*_gen.go is a generated file that is setuped cflags and ldflag for cgo.
 It is a goal that can support multiple operating systems.

 ```
-go generate
+./generate.sh
 ```

-## How to use
+## How to use 1

 ```
 input := "すもももももももものうち"

-// option
 args := mecab.NewArgs()
 args.DicDir = "/usr/local/Cellar/mecab/0.996/lib/mecab/dic/mecab-ipadic-neologd"
 mecab.Initialize(args)